In this post, you’re going to learn an efficient calisthenics warm-up routine that you can use every day.

 Make big circles as wide as you can, while keeping your elbows straight.

-Be sure to go forward or backward.
+Be sure to go forward and backward.

 Perform 8-10 repetitions going forward, and 8-10 repetitions going backward.